Gamerium/Dindo-Bot/README.md

 ## To Know

-- You cannot use your computer for something else while Dindo-bot is running.
+- You cannot use your computer for something else while Dindo is running.
 - Since the bot simulates normal human behavior, you have less chances to get spotted by the Anti-bot (less is not 0).
 > Tips: For more safety, try changing bot paths from time to time.
 - The main goal of this bot is to simplify repetitive tasks and reduce boredom during your gameplay.